Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Methodology

 The terminal reward is a set function described as:

-Where $r_C$ is the penalty when the drone collide with the obstacles or other agents.
+Where $r_C$ is the penalty when the drone {collides} with the obstacles or other agents.

-where, $\boldsymbol{d}_T$ is the vector from the collision position to the target position and $\boldsymbol{d}_{init}$ is the vector from the initial position to the target position; $\Vert \cdot \Vert$ denotes the norm of the vector and $\langle\cdot\rangle$ is the inner product of two vectors; $\alpha$ and $\beta$ are the weights to adjust the penalty from the distance to fly and the penalty caused by the forward direction.
-Note that the terminal reward $r_C$ is accounted for each agent, and the episode terminates only when all agents crash, while the positive reward $+5$ is a team reward, i.e., when the episode ends, each agent receives $+5$ if one agent can reach the target.
+where $\boldsymbol{d}_T$ is the vector from the collision position to the target position and $\boldsymbol{d}_{init}$ is the vector from the initial position to the target position; $\Vert \cdot \Vert$ denotes the norm of the vector and $\langle\cdot\rangle$ is the inner product of two vectors; $\alpha \in (0,1]$ and $\beta \in (0,1]$ are the weights {used} to adjust the penalty from the distance to fly and the penalty caused by the forward direction.
+Note that the terminal reward $r_C$ is accounted for each agent, and the episode terminates only when all agents crash. {The positive reward of $+5$ is a team reward and distributed with an explicit \textbf{equal credit assignment}, i.e., each agent receives $+5$ if one agent reaches the target.} It is important to note that $\rset_P \geq -1$ and $min(\rset_T) < \rset_P < max(\rset_T)$ to prevent the agents from taking suicidal actions without motivation to complete the task.
+Additionally, we enforce the condition $-r_C \leq max(\rset_T)$ to encourage the agents to explore the environment instead of staying in a safe space. { Reward scale is also an essential factor affecting the performance of DRL.
+According to the results from \cite{henderson2018deep}, a reward scale $\hat{\sigma} = 10$ is preferred since no layer normalization is used for our network.
+Hence, $\rset_T \in [-10, 10]$ is considered in this work.
+We further verify a larger value such as ``+10" does not change the performance significantly.}